Olde English Bulldogge vs Otterhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Olde English Bulldogge has a typical lifespan of 9-14 years, while Otterhound lives approximately 10-13 years.
 Health profiles differ significantly between these dogs.
-Olde English Bulldogge is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Olde English Bulldogge is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
 Otterhound faces its own health challenges including breed-specific conditions.
 Olde English Bulldogge has 2 documented predispositions compared to 1 for Otterhound, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health